celstj/WeatherCat/README.md

 **Potential improvements Ideas:**
 - replace all the `current api` to `forecast api` as forecast api also includes current weather data, and it'll make data retrieving more streamline
-- mobile responsive design
+- mobile responsiveness : currently focusing on clarity and component modularity over full responsiveness, will revisit in future pass
-- implement light and dark mode
+- implement light and dark mode (maybe via background instead of mode toggle)
-- embeded so that it can be put on streams or a desktop standalone plugin would be cool.
+- optimise as desktop-first experiene or OBS overlay module.